turingschool-examples/javascript-foundations/roadrace/README.md

 # Roadrace Tests
 Original author: [Heather Faerber](https://github.com/hfaerber)
-This test suite is spicier than an assessment.
+This test suite is for practice.
-It is for practice.
 Do not worry about time.

 ## Installation Steps